henri9813/golang-test/README.md

 Golang Test Container

-This image will permit you to run all test of your project including automatically modules under `pkg` and `internal` directories.
+This image permits to run all the tests of your project, automatically including modules under `pkg` and `internal` directories.

 ## Usage

 You can use it easily in a `docker-compose.yml`:

 ```yaml
 version: '3'